TheGreatWaves/TheGreatWaves.github.io/content/projects/macten.md

 > But why is this good for macros?

 - Well -- on one hand, we have our `Lisp` code, which is composed purely out of lists.
-The code is very easy to parse, *infact* it reflects the `AST`.
+The code is very easy to parse, and it has a very nice property: it reflects the `AST`!
 - On the other, we have `Lisp`, which is very good at dealing with lists.

-So writing a macro becomes trivial, it is just writing another `Lisp` function.
+So writing a macro becomes trivial, it is just writing another `Lisp` function and passing `Lisp` code in as input.

 I won't go into further detail about Lisp, but [here](https://github.com/fredokun/lisp-list-comprehensions/blob/master/list-comprehensions.lisp.md) is a cool example of how one could implement Python-like `list comprehension` in Lisp.